towersvault/shinpokered/README.md

   - Will replace their roster 'mons with random non-evolved 'mons (legendaries are excluded)
   - The new mons will be swapped with their evolved forms if at a high enough level
   - This feature was added with the intent of spicing-up subsequent Gen-1 playthroughs
+- Added the Clause Brothers to Viridian City
+  - They toggle enforcement of the item, sleep, and/or freeze clauses
+  - The clauses apply to the player and AI equally, and only apply during non-link trainer battles
+  - Sleep and freeze clauses work like they do in Pokemon Stadium
+- Revive items cannot be used in battle on SET style

 - AI layer 1: discourage exploding effects if faster than a player in fly/dig state
 - AI layer 1: randomly discourage usage of 2-turn moves when confused/paralyzed
 - AI Layer 1: 50% chance that the AI is blind to a player switching or using an item